DLamb-TheFallen/Home-Lab-SIEM/README.md

 I downloaded VMWare on my home pc to have a fresh virtualization environment for this lab.
 For the VMs I have an Ubuntu server to act as the Wazuh (Open Source SIEM software) server where all alerts on the network will be forwarded to.
 I have a kali machine to act as the attacker where the simulated attacks will be launched from.
 I then  also have a windows 10 system to act as the target of the Kali machines attacks.
 The windows machine will enroll as a Wazuh client and forward logs of the attacks being done on it to the Ubunutu server.
 <img width="400" height="320" alt="image" src="https://github.com/user-attachments/assets/4505fc3f-ef7f-498b-b3c5-b4f9230553af" />
+(Note: I disabled the windows machine's firewall as it was blocking the VM's from being able to reach eachother)